 Specifically, the Clean River Partners and University of Minnesota study examined how corn row spacing affects not only yield but also the growth and profitability of forage cover crops.
 A Minnesota Department of Agriculture sustainable agriculture project grant supported the study, which ended in 2021.
-Clean River Partners expects to publish the final results on its website later this spring.
+Clean River Partners published the final results on its website this spring.

-"What we were really looking at was if we plant corn in wider rows ... can we grow more cover crops, and if we grow more cover crops, then how does that impact the grain yield," said Alan Kraus, conservation program manager at Northfield-based Clean River Partners.
+"What we were really looking at was if we plant corn in wider rows ... can we grow more cover crops, and if we grow more cover Above: For the previous two years, the field McNamara harvested on Oct.
+17, 2021, had been enrolled in a wide-row corn study.
+McNamara has found that corn yields have generally increased as a result of the soil health practices he's put in place on his Goodhue County farm.

+crops, then how does that impact the grain yield," said Alan Kraus, conservation program manager at Northfieldbased Clean River Partners.

 "It ultimately is a profitability study.
 If you grow more cover crop, you have that cover crop available to feed your cattle by grazing or machine harvesting.
-So the value of the cover crop can offset the loss of the grain yield, if there is a loss," Kraus said.
+So the value of the cover crop can offset the loss of the grain yield, if there is a loss," Kraus said. without cover crops, 30-inch rows with cover crops, and 60-inch rows with cover crops.

-Plots included 30-inch rows

-without cover crops, 30-inch rows with cover crops, and 60-inch rows with cover crops.
 Results were based on three years of data from 45 test plots.
-One farm did not participate the third vear.
+One farm did not participate the third year.